Genivia/ugrep/vs/ugrep/README.txt

 The following instructions apply to MSVC++ 2017 or later.

-There are two choices for ugreo option -P: PCRE2 or Boost.Regex.
+There are two choices for ugrep option -P: PCRE2 (preferred) or Boost.Regex.

 When using PCRE2 for option -P (preferred)